MicrosoftDocs/azure-devops-yaml-schema/task-reference/dotnet-core-cli-v2.md

 **`packDirectory`** - **Package Folder**<br>
 Input alias: `outputDir`. `string`.
 Optional.
 Use when `command = pack`.
 Default value: `$(Build.ArtifactStagingDirectory)`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Folder where packages will be created.
-If empty, packages will be created alongside the csproj file.
+The folder where packages will be created.
+If this folder is empty, packages will be created alongside the `csproj` file.
 <!-- :::editable-content-end::: -->
 <br>